pschraut/UnityUICulling/README.md

 # UI Culling for Unity

-This package provides a Component that checks whether an uGUI widget is inside a specific RectTransform and allows to trigger OnBecameVisible and OnBecameInvisible magic-methods and uGUI events.
+This package provides a Component that to trigger OnBecameVisible / OnBecameInvisible magic-methods and events, when an uGUI widget enters and exits a specific RectTransform.

 These events are often useful to toggle expensive logic.
-For example to disable rendering to a RenderTexture that's shown in the UI (ie animated 3D character), but was moved outisde the ScrollView.
+For example to disable a Camera that renders to a RenderTexture to display animated 3D characters in the UI, but was moved outisde a ScrollView.

 uGUI doesn't trigger the OnBecameVisible and OnBecameInvisible events on widgets.
 Unity Technologies was asked to implement it, but it seems they chose not to do it, see [here](https://forum.unity.com/threads/onbecamevisible-does-not-fire-for-canvasrenderers.290641/#post-1918763).